MC4004A - Principles and Practice in Marketing (Study Abroad ) (2020/21)

 - Development & entrepreneurship.

-Learning reflection in the form a 500-700 words account of student’s learning in the first 6 weeks of taking the module.
-This task due in week 7 should include students experience on their course, the feedback they have received in their module and their own reflection on formative feedback.
-This weighs 20% of module marks
+Assessment component 1 (weighting 20%) Learning outcome assessed (LO1) Learning reflection in the form a 500-700 words account of student’s learning in the first 6 weeks of taking the module.
+This task due in week 7 should include students experience on their module/course, the feedback they have received in their module and their own skills reflection on formative feedback.

 Group presentation and written report